Team

 Manager

-A native of the Saguenay region, Nadia obtained her Bachelor’s degree in Biology in 1999 from the University of Québec in Chicoutimi.
-She settled in the Outaouais region in 2000 and joined the Veterinary Clinic of Outaouais team soon in the same year.
-Her work as a manager gives her the opportunity to combine her love of animals, customer service and contribute to the management of our great team.
+A native of Saguenay, Nadia obtained her Bachelor’s degree in Biology in 1999 from the University of Quebec in Chicoutimi.
+She settled in the Outaouais region in 2000 and quickly joined the team at the Outaouais Veterinary Clinic later that same year.
+Her role as manager offers her the opportunity to combine her love for animals, customer service, and contribute to the management of a great team.
+She enjoys spending time with her handsome Victor, a mix of Golden Retriever and Labrador.
+For him, a day without cuddles is not a good day.

 Maryse Bernard